 Getting the Proper Tests

 So what’s next?
 Getting the proper tests will help determine whether your child may be suffering from vision issues, or if their symptoms could be related to another cause.
 There are two main types of vision tests, which are explained by the Texas Children’s Hospital:

 A short screening that’s often conducted by a school nurse or pediatrician to check for possible vision problems.
-A follow-up visit to an ophthalmologist may be needed if any issues are detected.
+A follow-up visit to an optometrist or an ophthalmologist may be needed if any issues are detected.

 Comprehensive Eye Exam

-Conducted by an ophthalmologist in about 60 to 90 minutes to determine the nature of a vision problem and start proper treatment.
+Conducted by your eye care provider in about 60 to 90 minutes to determine the nature of a vision problem and start proper treatment.